schombert/Project-Alice/docs/Devlogs/2024-06/log_en.md

 Oh dear it's been so long since we haven't met each other (it's been 1 month).

+It's now pride month, and it's interesting how far we've come in regards to our first release, v1.0 looked radically different than Alice does now.

+So we want to thank all of you who have continued to support us through our 1.5 years of existence.

 ## Economy Reworks

 Multiple RGOs per province are now possible!